 The house must also have a moderate amount of lighting to create a safe living space.
 Both of these are major safety concerns that you will want an inspector to take a look at before you make a purchase.
 They are also very expensive items to fix if they require a major repair or overhaul.

 Foundation and Structural Elements Must Be Sound

-Nobody wants to purchase a home that is literally falling apart.
+Nobody wants to purchase a home that is falling apart.
 A good HUD inspection should include a thorough look at the infrastructure to ensure that the foundation is in good shape without major wood rot or cracks in the concrete, depending on the home’s construction.

 They should also examine any available chimneys, the roof, the gutters, the condition of the stairways, and available handrails.
 All of these are necessary to keep your home safe for the future.
 A manufactured home must also have adequate tie-downs.

 Roofing Must Be Free of Leaks Inside and Out

 The roof covers and protects your home from the elements, so you wouldn’t want to purchase a home that immediately needs the roof to be replaced.
 The inspector will be looking for any suspicious areas that might need more attention, as well as spots inside the home that could indicate a potential leak.

 All Homes Must Have an Adequate Source of Heating